Please be sure to review the application deadlines and admission requirements before starting the online application.

 - Two professional/academic letters of recommendation.

 - TOEFL or IELTS test scores are required if the student's native language is not English.
 Loyola's ETS code is 5370.
-Loyola requires a minimum TOEFL score of 80 and an IELTS band score of 7.
+Loyola requires a minimum TOEFL score of 80 and a 7 in all areas of the IELTS

 The Non-Public Postsecondary Education Commission (NPEC) of Georgia requires institutions that offer distance education programs to Georgia residents to permit them to follow the NPEC complaint process.
 Information on the process is available from the NPEC website.